 iPhone 6 Display

-No mention about a sapphire display.
+No mention of a sapphire display.
 This was also kind of hinted at.
 Instead, Phil Schiller talked about what seems to be “ion-strengthened” display.
-It’s still a retina display with intense ppi numbers but ultimately, it’s not OLED.
+It’s still a retina display with intense PPI numbers, but ultimately, it’s not OLED.
 It’s a better version of LCD.

 The resolution on the iPhone 6 will be 750x1440px.

 The iPhone 6 features the usual iOS 8 interface.
 Apps built for the iPhone 5s will scale to fit the iPhone 6’s resolution.
 Judging by how usability works on most 4.7” devices in the market, this one should be easy to use with a single finger.
 However, there’s something called Reachability.